Community Details at a Glance

 Townhomes, Single-Family & Buying From the Builder

 The product mix is the village's second defining feature.
 The townhome side, 20' and 24' lots from roughly 1,250 square feet, is the entry door: interior units at the lowest prices, end units and larger plans a tier up, all marketed as maintenance-friendly, with the association's inclusion list defining exactly what that means.
-The single-family side, 53' and 63' lots up to 3,000+ square feet, runs family plans that comp against SilverLeaf's other open villages as much as against the townhomes next door.
+The single-family side, 53' and 63' lots up to 3,000+ square feet, runs larger detached plans that comp against SilverLeaf's other open villages as much as against the townhomes next door.

 While Dream Finders is actively selling, builder-purchase discipline is the whole game.
 The list price is the start of the conversation, not the end: incentives, closing-cost credits, and rate buydowns through the builder's lender move the effective number, sometimes dramatically, and quick move-in inventory gets the deepest cuts at quarter-end.
 Two things to hold onto: the site agent works for Dream Finders, not for you, and bringing your own representation costs you nothing while routinely recovering incentive money unrepresented buyers never see.
 On resales, the comparison flips, you are pricing a finished home against the builder's incentive sheet, and the right answer is whichever effective number wins after everything is counted.